mrlegowatch/GarageStorageSwift/README.md

 **For Objective-C**: the `MappableObject` method name is `retrieveObjects(withStatus:)`.

 #### Saving The Store
-Parking, deleting, or modifying the sync status of objects does not, in and of themselves, persist their changes to disk.
+Parking, deleting, or modifying the sync status of objects may not, in and of themselves, persist their changes to disk.
 However, `isAutosaveEnabled` is set to `true` by default in a `Garage`.
 This means that any operation that modifies the garage will also trigger a save of the garage.
 If you don't want this enabled, then set `isAutosaveEnabled` to `false`, and then explicitly save the Garage by calling:
 ```swift
     garage.save()
 ```